SKhaner/University-Management-System/README.md

 Read Final-report to get in depth analysis and process of project.

-to test run app.py in backend
+to test run app.py in combined/backend